SnapCoin/SyndicateQT/doc/tor.md

-TOR Support in SyndicateCoin
+TOR Support in SnapCoinCoin
 =======================

-It is possible to run SyndicateCoin as a Tor hidden service, and connect to such services.
+It is possible to run SnapCoinCoin as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.